stnert/Unforgivable-vigilance/README.md

 # Unforgivable-vigilance
 Links that prove online surveillance is constant and some tips on how to defend yourself.

 The titans that dominate the internet.
 They are like Mutant.
 Gods.
 Indestructible.
 An endless battle.
-Choose who to believe.
+Who is your fan base for?

 • Governments;